 Wagner Villa and Ernst Fuchs Museum

-Otto Wagner Vienna.
-Wagner built his first villa as a summer residence for himself and his family in a green leafy suburb in the West of Vienna from 1886 to 1888.
-Today the villa is owned by Austrian Fantastic Realism painter Ernst Fuchs, who established his own private museum there.
-He restored many parts of the villa according to Wagner’s initial plans.
+Today the villa Austrian Fantastic Realism painter Ernst Fuchs owns the villa, using it as his own private museum.
+Being a fanatic Wagner fan, Fuchs restored many parts of the villa according to Wagner’s initial plans.
 However, this didn’t prevent him from adding his own flamboyant style to other parts, the interiors and the gardens.
 Find out more.